CityofToronto/bdit_tt_request_app/README.md

 # Toronto Transportation Traffic Data Filter Web Application
-# Team Gabriel (Team 22)

 ## Description

  * **Context**:  The toronto big data innovation team handles data requests from a wide variety of clients including academia and industry.
-These data requests are about traffic travel times across the city of toronto.
+These data requests are about traffic travel times across the City of Toronto.
 They collect and store data of roads all across Toronto and the expected travel times on the roads at any time of day, at any time of the year.

  * **Problem**:  Queries from these clients are often not specific and not in the proper format, this causes the team to spend a lot of time formatting the queries into something usable.
 They needed a visual and user-friendly web-application in order to standardize the process to make queries so that users can easily self-serve the travel time data on the city of toronto without needing the team to intervene.